bxdoan/bxdoan/README.md

 <div align="center">

-> Life is like a tube of toothpaste.
-When you’ve used all the toothpaste down to the last squeeze, that’s when you’ve really lived.
-Live with all your might, and struggle as long as you have life.
+> Every journey begins with a single step.
+We just have to have patience.

-> — Mion Sonozaki —
+> — Milly Thompson —

 </div>